-Ddistal – dproximal
+ddistal – dproximal

 vconduction = _________________________

-Ldistal – lproximal
+ldistal – lproximal

-Similar to a CMAP, the signal amplitude reflects the total number of neurons that depolarize.
-However, SNAP amplitudes are several orders of magnitude smaller and are measured in microvolts rather than millivolts.
-Both the onset response latency and peak response latency are useful for SNAPs.2 The peak response latency is helpful because it is a more reliable and reproducible, particularly given the overall small amplitudes of a SNAP and reflects a variety of diameters of sensory nerve axons.1 The onset response latency reflects the AP propagation time for the largest, fastest sensory axons and is used to calculate the SNAP conduction velocity.
+Similar to a CMAP, the SNAP signal amplitude reflects the total number of neurons that depolarize.
+However, SNAP amplitudes are several orders of magnitude smaller and are measured in µV rather than mV.
+Both the onset response latency and peak response latency are useful for SNAPs.5 The peak response latency is helpful because it is more reliable and reproducible, particularly given the overall small amplitudes of a SNAP and reflects a variety of diameters of sensory nerve axons.1 The onset response latency reflects the AP propagation time for the largest, fastest sensory axons and is used to calculate the SNAP conduction velocity.
 Because the sensory nerve is myelinated and lacks a NMJ, the distance between cathode and G1 electrode is used for the numerator and the onset response latency is used as the denominator.

 Decreased temperature leads to delayed Na+ channel inactivation and prolonged depolarization, which results in a larger voltage change and an increase in CMAP and SNAP signal amplitudes.
 The delay in Na+ channel inactivation will delay AP propagation and saltatory conduction, thus delaying onset response latencies and conduction velocities.1 These effects tend to be more prominent in SNAPs than in CMAPs.